Types of domestic violence

 TIP: Focus on getting someone neutral to assist in mediating your matter.
 Organisations like FAMSA and FAMAC can be of assistance.
 Google them.

-Approaching the Port Elizabeth Children’s Court
+Approaching the Zwelitsha Children’s Court

-Once you arrive at the Port Elizabeth Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
+Once you arrive at the Zwelitsha Children’s Court, they will provide you with a form headed “Bringing Matter to Court in Terms of Section 53 Children’s Act, 2005 (Act no. 38 of 2005) Regulation Relating to Children’s Court and International Child Abduction, 2008 [Regulation 6].
 This form is also called Form 2.

 In this form, you will provide all your particulars and that of the child or children and the other parent.
 The sections in the form are as follows: